shantanuo/gamabhana/README.md

-# More than 50 fonts included, predictive typing for 11 Indian Lanauges and easy marathi keyboards for Linux users
+# More than 50 fonts included, predictive typing for 11 Indian Lanauges with spell check and easy marathi keyboards for Linux users

 A) Install 2 keyboard layouts - GaMaBhaNa and KrutiDev